bgcarlisle/Numbat/README.md

 * Added `whenassigned` and `status` columns to assignment export
 * Added new text area sub-extraction element
 * Added new reference data sub-extraction element
+* Added tool for uploading files, e.g. images for reference

 To migrate from an earlier version of Numbat, run `db-migrations.php` while logged in as an administrator.